 Lay out the flowers onto the flag and pin them in place.
 If the flower centers fall off, hold them off to the side.

 Thread your sewing machine with thread to coordinate with your flower.
 Stitch around the center of the flower to secure it onto your flag.
 Repeat for the remaining flowers.
 (You may choose to change your thread for each colored flower.)
+Alternatively you could hot glue the flowers, but they may not last as long.

 Heat up the hot glue gun.
 Put a large dollop of hot glue into the center of the flower and press the floral centers into place.